Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Conclusion

-With regard to future research directions, we highlight that the simulation framework in our study is limited to causal transformations using a specific nonlinear formulation, i.e., ReLU-based parent-child transformations.
-Therefore, it would be of great relevance to explore the performance of structure learning techniques on observational data with mixed nonlinear causal patterns, in order to account for the potentially more complex environment in real-life settings.
-Future research could also focus on providing similar insights about the performance of bayesian causal discovery models in terms of \ac{DOS} on a large-scale.
-Last but not least, an extention of our \ac{DOS}-based evaluation framework for graphs extracted from time series data would deliver a significant contribution in terms of interpretability and comprehensiveness of the performance assessment of structure learning approaches designed to handle sequential data.
+Concerning future research directions, we highlight that the simulation framework in our study is limited to causal transformations using a specific nonlinear formulation, i.e., ReLU-based parent-child transformations.
+Therefore, it would be useful to explore the performance of structure learning techniques on observational data with mixed nonlinear causal patterns, to account for the potentially more complex environment in real-life settings.
+Future research could also focus on providing similar insights about the performance of bayesian causal discovery models in terms of \ac{DOS} on a large scale.
+Last but not least, an extension of our \ac{DOS}-based evaluation framework for graphs extracted from time series data would deliver a significant contribution in terms of interpretability and comprehensiveness of the performance assessment of structure learning approaches designed to handle sequential data.